Business opportunities of the post-corona era

 Cash in on this unprecedented opportunity!

-While China will continue to stimulate exports, the government is now aiming more attention, more than before the COVID epidemic, to the development of the domestic market.
-After all, the strongest driver of economic growth in China is the development of the vast rural regions.
+While China will continue to stimulate exports, the government is now aiming more attention to the development of the domestic market.
+It is called ‘dual circulation’, which takes the domestic market as the mainstay while letting domestic and foreign markets boost each other.
+After all, the strongest driver of economic growth in China already was the development of the vast rural regions.
 During my recent travels through remote areas in China, I have been able to observe how the increasing spendable income affects consumption.
 E.g., check out how I discovered Lotus coffee biscuits in a mountain city in North Sichuan, or a particular type of Mentos chewing gum in a country town supermarket in North Henan.

 The time couldn’t be better for international suppliers of food and beverages to expand or start business in this market.
 Eurasia Consult can help you with factual information and the Chinese food industry and insight in the local culture and how that affects every aspect of your business.
 This blog provides only a small peep into the what we know and how we think.
 If you like what you see here, contact us for a tailor made advice.